 I hold the certification of Registered Piano Technician (RPT) from the Piano Technicians Guild.
 This appellation can be earned only by passing a series of rigorous examinations on the maintenance, repair, and tuning of pianos.
 Because the field of piano technology is not government regulated, the Piano Technicians Guild has established these examinations and this certification in order to insure quality service to the public.
 Fewer than 2,500 piano technicians in the world have earned this title.

 I have received 63 “A” reviews at Angi, the new name for Angie’s List, with no reviews lower than an “A”.
-Angie’s List is an on-line source for quality service providers, and it no longer requires a membership fee.
-You can join Angie’s List and read “Quality Piano Tuning” reviews at http://www.AngiesList.com.
+Angi is an on-line source for quality service providers, and it no longer requires a membership fee.
+You can read “Quality Piano Tuning” reviews by clicking HERE.